 A successful criminal defense can provide reasonable doubt in court about whether you committed the crime you are charged with.

-Of course, a criminal defense strategy will be laid out before the case goes to court, but that does not mean it will never change.
-For example, the defense lawyer may decide that it is best to show why the defendant was not at the scene of the crime, giving him or her an alibi, and thereby showing that it was impossible for the defendant to commit the crime.
+Your lawyer will lay out their strategy before the case goes to court, but that does not mean it will never change.
+For example, your defense lawyer may decide it is best to show why you, the defendant, were not at the scene of the crime, giving you an alibi and proving that it was impossible for you to commit the crime.

 In the courtroom, though, the prosecution may produce a witness or hard evidence like video footage showing that you were indeed at the scene.
 When this happens, the defense will need to shift to cast doubt on the video’s authenticity or show why you, even if you were present, are not guilty.